OSLC/developing-oslc-applications/_harp/eclipse_lyo/lyo-designer.md

 ![An example domain specification diagram](./images/LyoToolchainModel-SpecificationDiagram.png)

-Lyo Designer includes a integrated code generator that synthesizes the model into almost-complete OSLC4J-compliant running implementation.
+Lyo Designer includes a integrated code generator that synthesizes the model into almost-complete OSLC-compliant JAX-RS webapps that are ready to run in one of many containers (Jetty, Tomcat, TomEE, WildFly, Payara).

 The resulting code includes:

-* Java classes with appropriate OSLC4J-annotations to reflect the modelled RDF resource shapes
+* Java classes with appropriate Lyo annotations to reflect the modelled RDF resource shapes
     * This automates the marshaling/unmarshaling of Java instances as Linked Data RDF resources.
 * JAX-RS Service operations for accessing, updating, creating and deleting RDF resources.
     * These operations handle any of the supported formats (turtle, RDF/XML, Json, etc.)